Welcome to the Puerto Rico Biobank (PRBB)

 Personalized cancer care requires extensive clinical and molecular data.
-Unfortunately, for many minority groups these data are not available.
-The Puerto Rico Bio-bank (PRBB) exists to fill that gap in information.
-To accomplish this staff in the PRBB visit hospitals, talk to doctors and identify the best patients for research.
+Unfortunately, for many minority groups this data is not available.
+The Puerto Rico Bio-Bank (PRBB) exists to fill that gap in information.
+To accomplish this, staff in the PRBB visit hospitals, talk to doctors and identify the best patients for research.
 The PRBB then collects, processes, and stores these well-annotated human bio-specimens for use in investigator-initiated translational cancer research.
-Since 2008, the PRBB has consented over 3000 subjects and accrued more than 6000 biospecimens representing the most common cancer types in Puerto Rico, including breast, colon, prostate and endometrial cancers.
+Since 2008, the PRBB has consented over 3000 patients and has accrued more than 6000 Biospecimens representing the most common cancer types in Puerto Rico, including breast, colon, prostate and endometrial cancers.

 |W. Douglas Cress, PhD||Co-Leader||Idhaliz Flores, PhD||Co-Leader|

 |Allison Bahr, BS||Research Associate||Sonia Abac, RN||Research Nurse|

 |Yairí Rivera-Torgerson||Program Coordinator||José A. Oliveras, MD||Clinical Data Abstractor|